fflowio/mobile_game/README.md

 You're using commas quite a bit in this workshop, and here's a mini explanation.

-Many programming languages, including flutter and dart, when they want to collect a list of stuff, do it in what they call an array.
-An array looks like this:
+Use square brackets to identify the contents of the list.

+Many programming languages use the square brackets, and most of them call it an Array, in flutter and dart it's called it a List.

 [a, b, c, d]